reynaldociriaco/reynaldociriaco/README.md

 ## About Me

 Hello!
-I'm Reynaldo E. Ciriaco, a BSIT student at New Era University.
+I'm Reynaldo E. Ciriaco Jr, a BSIT student at New Era University.
 I know basic coding, but not that well because I'm more focused and I know more about web design, databases, and networking.
 I enjoy taking on tricky problems and coming up with elegant solutions.
 I enrolled in the BS in Information Technology program, which marked the beginning of my tech career.

 ## Education

 - **BS Information Technology**
   New Era University
-  2021-Present
+  2020-Present

 ## Certification